 It’s one of our most challenging jobs: How do we capture the essence of a treating physician while conveying expertise, experience and most of all trust?

-At Aha Media, we’ve been writing physician bios for 10 years now.
+At Aha Media, we’ve been writing physician bios for almost 20 years now.
 So we polled our writers to better understand their approach to these projects.

 The overwhelming theme?